I often think that the night is more alive and more richly colored than the day. ~Vincent Van Gogh

 - Consider bracketing, especially if you’re interested in an HDR composite.
 Bracketing allows you to cover all of your exposure bases–substantially increasing your likelihood of nailing the perfect shot.

 - Compositionally, look for interesting lines, reflections, shapes, forms, shadows, colors, tones, rhythm, etc. Watch how your photo is balanced—as overly dark areas in a photo create negative space, and you’ll need some brighter parts in the image to balance things out.
-But most important, look for sublime and magical light to capture.
+But most importantly, look for sublime and magical light to capture.

 - Watch for highlight blowouts.
 Use your histogram.
 Because you’ll be shooting at night, it will inevitably lean to the left (towards shadows).
 Some highlight blowouts may be unavoidable depending upon what you’re shooting.
 This is ok so long as they don’t dominate the scene.
 On a similar note, underexposing the scene too much can pull in noise.